When Buying a Cavalier Puppy

 An adorable puppy grows into a dog that you will live with for the next 10 to 18 years.
 "You get what you pay for " or "pay now or pay later".
 They all have the same theme but are so very true !.
 Be aware and make choices based on knowledge not impulse.
 Even if you have to wait longer to get your puppy .
 It's heartbreaking to see people get an adorable new puppy they have paid alot of money for , fall in love and then it turns into a nightmare scenario .They wind up frustrated, disappointed and may spend thousands more dealing with personality or health defects in the end.

 Every Cavalier King Charles Spaniel should resemble the AKC standard.
 Whether it's to be shown or someones' beloved pet.
 It should be a lovely example and adhere to the breed standard set by the Kennel Club.
 There are a lot of Cavaliers out there that don't look anything like the AKC standard.
-You should know what a quality Cavalier should act and look like: click on the link below:
+You should know what a quality Cavalier should act and look like: click here to learn about the breed standard.

 Socialization is very important for any puppy.
-The first 8 to 10 weeks forms their personality for the rest of their life!!!.
+The first 8 to 10 weeks forms their personality for the rest of their life!
 All puppies are of course cute.
-Lack of personal interaction and unknown trauma may affect their personality negatively forever!
-Our puppies are born in the home living area... and stay in the kitchen/living area where people go in and out until they are adopted.
+Lack of personal interaction and unknown trauma may affect their personality negatively forever however.
+Our puppies are born in the living area of our home and stay in the kitchen/living area where people go in and out until they are adopted.
 It's a lot of work to raise very well socialized baby puppies.
 We start holding them from the day they are born... watch t.v. every night with a puppy or two in our laps.
 When they start to get about 5 weeks old I start their potty training .
 Dusk to dawn we take them in and out at least 10 times a day.
 But, you know what the puppies are about 90 percent potty trained at 8 to 10 weeks.
 Some even know how to use the doggy door!!.
 The new parents couldn't believe the little guys were so smart and almost housebroken.

 There are lots of purebred breeds and designer dogs to choose from out there.
 Make sure a Cavalier is what you want.